hcientist/OnlinePythonTutor/v3/docs/user-FAQ.md

 #### Unicode strings look weird or broken

-Yep, that's a known bug; Online Python Tutor currently doesn't have much support for Unicode.
+Yep, that's a known bug; Online Python Tutor currently doesn't have great Unicode support.

-#### Can Online Python Tutor visualize programs that accept user input via, say, raw_input()?

-*Update on 2013-04-29*: Yes, try raw_input() now!!!

-*Old lame and outdated answer*:
-No, sorry it can't currently do that; and chances are, it won't ever be able to unless I significantly rewrite the backend.

 #### Did you know that stepping through code with generators looks weird when "display frames of exited functions" is selected?